NCRP CAL FIRE Forest Health Pilot Implementation Grant

 WHO: NCRP’s GIS support team, Tukman Geospatial staff.

-HOW: Contact Mark Tukman (mark@tukmangeospatial.net)
+HOW: Consulted with Mark Tukman (mark@tukmangeospatial.net)

 WORKSHOPS

-NCRP CAL FIRE Forest Health Pilot Grant Workshop: Solicitation Process, Application Materials & Project Implementation Sub-agreement Administration Workshop
+NCRP CAL FIRE Forest Health Pilot Grant Workshop: Solicitation Process, Application Materials & Project Implementation Sub-agreement Administration Workshop (May 28, 2024)

-NCRP CAL FIRE Forest Health Pilot Workshop: NCRP Landscape Priority Areas for Forest Health Projects Assessment
+NCRP CAL FIRE Forest Health Pilot Workshop: NCRP Landscape Priority Areas for Forest Health Projects Assessment (June 12, 2024)